blghnbngl/BasComp/README.md

 # bascompsemibehavioral
 Basic Computer Semi Behavioral Description

 -This is incomplete, but I put it for you to see before we talk to Uluc Hoca.
-Many of the modules are likely to change.
+Some modules and wires are likely to change.

 -This is semibehavioral, because inside working of modules is behavioral but the connections between them are done with dataflow modelling.